DeepCube-org/uc4a-notebooks/README.md

-More information regarding this work can be found in [this link](https://ieeexplore.ieee.org/document/9517282)
+More information regarding this work can be found in [this link](https://ieeexplore.ieee.org/document/9517282).

-ResNet50SimCLR.pt contains a pretrained model that can be used directly for inference.
+ResNet50SimCLR.pt contains a pretrained model that can be used directly for inference as shown in `UC4aDemonstration.ipynb`.

 More encoders, pretrained in a self-supervised learning fashion, can be found [here](https://www.dropbox.com/s/qcieo92cdyqtjgp/models.zip?dl=0).